Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

 35. create /req/registrar-office-add for blank field detector and insertion query functionality
 36. create registrar-office-delete to delete records from the registrar
 37. fixed some blank field detector routing
-37. create registrar-office-edit and make data input visible from the database ERROR NOT UPDATING!
+38. create registrar-office-edit and make data input visible from the database
+39. create req/registrar-office-edit to fetch data
+40. update insertion query on req/registrar-office-edit
+41. added password change on registrar-office-edit
+42. create req/registrar-office-change to fetch password data and change it